blbadger/blbadger.github.io/smaller-lms-2.md

 [Previous work](https://blbadger.github.io/smaller-lms.html) found that masked mixers tend to have much more accurate input representation than transformers before and after TinyStories training, with some amount of convergence for smaller ($d_m=256$ or $d_m=512$) models as measured by a modified Hamming metric on gradient descent-generated inputs.
 Now that similar architectures of somewhat larger size have been applied to a much larger and more challenging dataset and apply >10x the compute during training, it may be wondered whether the same holds true.
 This can be investigated by repeating the Hamming metric measurements detailed in that paper using models trained on the Fineweb, and comparing to what was found for TinyStories, starting with the same $n_{ctx}=512$ token window that was used to train on the TinyStories dataset.

-Recall that the major finding was that masked mixers are biased towards accurate input representation, and transformers towards inaccurate representation.
+Recall that the major finding of [that work](https://arxiv.org/pdf/2409.01482) was that masked mixers are biased towards accurate input representation, and transformers towards inaccurate representation.
+This manifests as a near-0 Hamming distance between inputs and representations of inputs for untrained masked mixers, compared to a near-1 (the largest possible value) Hamming distance between inputs and representations of inputs for untrained transformers.
+It was then found that causal language training lead to a partial convergence in representation accuracy for smaller ($d_m \leq 512$) models but not larger models, meaning that masked mixer representation became less accurate whereas transformer representation accuracy become slightly more accurate upon CLM training on TinyStories.

+The same general observations are found after training (200k steps, requiring ~24 hours) on `Fineweb-10BT`: llama-style transformers exhibit modified Hamming metrics between representation and actual input of near unity, whereas masked mixers exhibit more accurate input representation.

 ### Linear Mixers